wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 ConstructorName.prototype.method2 = function () {};
 ```

-methods created inside of constructor prototype is shared with all instances.
+methods created inside of constructor prototype is ==shared== with all instances.

 <br>